Weapon dance: North and Central America

 So-called “war dances” of indigenous North American tribes may also be classified as weapon dances.
 Recent interest in preserving Native American traditions has led to such groups as The Warriors of AniKituhwa, a Cherokee dance group who recreate Cherokee dances, including the war dance, do research and offer dance workshops for their community.
 A dance such as the Comanche Sun Dance of the 1870s was an invocation of invulnerability to the White Man's bullets; the dance was a preliminary ritual to battle and would be a war dance and, hence, a weapon dance.
+In Bermuda, an insular North Atlantic colony included within British North America, indigenous North American war dance and costume were combined with elements drawn from Afro-Caribbean and British military culture by Gombey dance troupes, armed with tomahawks and bows.

 Also, the moresca (or morisca) (above) exists in some areas in the Americas that used to be Spanish colonies—Mexico, for example.

 In the Jamiltepec region of Mexico, there exists perhaps the most colorful version of that kind of dance, the Chareos dance.
 It represents a battle between Moors, led by Pilate, and Christians, led by James, the apostle.
 Sixteen male dancers take part and the dancer who plays the part of James appears as a horse rider and wears a costume that incorporates a white horse.
 The dancers wear ostrich feathers on their heads, a peacock feather at the front, white cotton square over their shoulders, velvet trousers decorated with gold brocade over white cotton pants and carry a machete.
 In addition, the leader has a hat with a small mirror and a white feather headdress.
 Two men at the front carry two red flags and two white flags, red symbolizing the blood spilt by James' soldiers and white symbolizing the peace that reigned after the Christian victory.
 The sounds of drums and flutes accompany the dance.
 These dances that pit Christian against Moor are almost certainly Christianized versions of earlier, pre-Cortez dances that ritualized the battle between the tiger and the eagle.